deanwilson/git-template-test/README.md

 We would like to ensure all our repositories have certain hooks enabled and run via `pre-commit` for every commit.
-This repo can be used as a git template directory to ensure engineers only have to install the tooling once in a central place rather than for every repo they clone.
+This repo can be used as a git template directory to ensure engineers only have to install the tooling once in a central place rather than for every repo they `clone` or `init`.

 ## Installation and configuration